“The Garden Isle” – The Kauai Travel Guide

 Lots of great little shops, great food with a tolerable mix of culture and tourist traps.
 It is generally one of the more economical places to stay on the island to stay.
 Best coffee and wraps on the island.

 South – Poipu & Koloa

 Poipu is where most of the super resorts are located on the island.
 There are a number of breathtaking beaches and manicured hotels.
 Definitely worth visiting the Maha’Ulepu Trail grabbing a drink at the Grand Hyatt afterwards.
 It is generally the area of the island that has the most sun, but beaches can have very strong crash waves (Poipu – literally means crashing waves in Hawaiian)

 West – Hanapepe, Waimea, Port Allen

-The climate out west gets arid, and hot.
+The climate out west gets arid and hot.
 There are many economical places to stay out west.
-It feels remote, but you can find many locals like to try the chances at catching Ahi Tuna as the sunsets into the background on this beautiful garden isle.
+It feels remote, but you can find many locals like to try the chances of catching Ahi Tuna as the sunsets into the background of this beautiful garden isle.
 It is the gateway to Waimea Canyon and also the site of the famous Hanapepe Art Night.